 201, 202, 203, 204, 205, 208, 209, and 351.
 Plus one (1) theory course (259-270).
-In addition, PHED XXX must be satisfactorily completed.
-Students must have completed the Coaching Certification courses or be enrolled in the remaining required courses a the time they register for PHED XXX, with the exception of PHED 351 which can be completed after completing PHED XXX.
+In addition, PHED XXX(B) must be satisfactorily completed.
+Students must have completed the Coaching Certification courses or be enrolled in the remaining required courses at the time they register for PHED XXX(B), with the exception of PHED 351 which can be completed after completing PHED XXX(B).
 You will need to hold current certification for First Aid/Adult CPR at the time of your employment.
-Sports Medicine Minor (24 credits with 16 credits from the required courses and 8 credits from the list of electives) The mission of the minor in Sports Medicine is to provide the student with a broad based multidisciplinary understanding of sport performance and sport injury.
-The minor seeks to integrate perspectives from the biological sciences, natural sciences, and social sciences and it seeks to apply these perspectives to enhance sport performance, to decrease risk of injury, and to facilitate recovery from injury.
-The minor will assist in preparing the student for a career and/or graduate education in an area of sports medicine including: corporate fitness, exercise physiology, physical therapy, personal training and strength and conditioning, among others.
-Consistent with the Mission of the Physical Education Department and the Coordinate Mission of the College of Saint Benedict and Saint John's University, the minor in Sports Medicine seeks to foster integrated learning, to develop skills necessary for lifelong learning, to explore issues of gender, and to provide leadership and service opportunities for students.
-Students must work closely with a faculty advisor in the Physical Education Department in choosing courses to best achieve their academic goal.
+Sports Medicine Minor (24 credits with 20 credits from the required courses and 4 credits from the list of electives) The minor curriculum in Sports Medicine is designed to explore the relationship between exercise and the achievement of optimal health and peak performance.
+Through coursework and a variety of "hands on" practical learning experiences, students learn anatomical, biomechanical, physiological, and medical related concepts while developing effective communication and critical thinking skills.
+Graduates will be prepared for professional and graduate study in exercise science, and allied health fields.
+The Sports Medicine minor is recognized by the National Strength and Conditioning Association for meeting its high standards in the areas of strength and conditioning education.
+It is recommended that students work closely with a faculty advisor in choosing courses to best achieve their academic goals.
 Requirements: